 Local IP Hostname

 Default Gateway

 Local Domain

-Data and Mamt IP addresses and Network mask
+Data and Mgmt IP addresses and Network mask

-The HyperIP "Configure NxN" frame is launched from the HyperIP Configuration webpage and is used to add information about the sites.
+The "Site Add/Delete" webpage is used to add information about the sites.
 The first site definition on each HyperIP must define itself and you must put this site number into the "Configure this unit as site #" window.